/terms/quotation-addition · 6 min read · intermediate

 Status in 2026

-Quotation Addition is widely recommended in 2026 GEO guides, often without the paper's empirical context.
-Most published advice treats "add quotes" as a citation toggle.
-The paper's actual finding is narrower: under specific 2023 testbed conditions (GPT-3.5-turbo, top-5 Google sources, temperature=0.7, 5 responses per query), the LLM-prompted Quotation Addition intervention raised PAWC from 19.5 to 27.8.
-Replication on 2026 commercial AI engines (ChatGPT-5, Perplexity, Claude, Copilot, Gemini) has not been isolated by public study.
-PAWC scores are experimental signal under specific conditions, not citation-rate multipliers for current engines.
+Quotation Addition appears in many 2026 content marketing and GEO guides as a recommended technique, often without the paper's empirical context (specific named-guide endorsements vary and are not cataloged here).
+The paper's actual finding is narrower: under specific 2023 testbed conditions (GPT-3.5-turbo, top-5 Google sources, temperature=0.7, 5 responses per query), the LLM-prompted Quotation Addition intervention raised PAWC from 19.3 to 27.2.
+Aggarwal et al. describe the intervention as one that "modifies content to include authoritative quotations relevant to the topic", tested as a one-shot LLM rewrite rather than as a habitual writing pattern.
+Whether the 27.2 PAWC result for Quotation Addition reproduces on 2026 commercial AI engines (ChatGPT-5, Perplexity, Claude, Copilot, Gemini) has not been isolated by public study; the score is experimental signal under the paper's specific testbed, not a citation-rate multiplier for any current engine.

 How to apply